squirrels-analytics/squirrels-analytics.github.io/docs/references/python/data_sources/SelectDataSource.md

-# MultiSelectDataSource
+# SelectDataSource

-The class for the database table source for a multi-select parameter.
+The class for the database table source for single-select parameters and multi-select parameters.
 See [DataSource] page for more details on the common constructor arguments.

-Can be found in the classpath `squirrels.data_sources.MultiSelectDataSource` or `squirrels.MultiSelectDataSource`.
+Can be found in the classpath `squirrels.data_sources.SelectDataSource` or `squirrels.SelectDataSource`.

 ### Constructor

-Creates a MultiSelectDataSource object.
+Creates a SelectDataSource object.

 **Required Arguments:**